Former East High star J.R. Henderson retires after 19-year career in Japan

 In the later stages of his career, as his on court minutes reduced, he took on a greater mentorship role with his younger teammates and began to develop a coaching eye.

-“My role on the team was basically helping the young guys along and making in-game adjustments,” Sakuragi said.
+“My role on the team was basically helping the young guys along and making in-game adjustments,” Henderson said.

-Isaac Butts, a SeaHorses teammate for three seasons, learned a lot from Sakuragi.
+Isaac Butts, a SeaHorses teammate for three seasons, learned a lot from Henderson.

 “Playing with him taught me how to be a professional and take care of my body,” Butts said.
 “He is the ultimate teammate.
 I learned spiritual discipline, food discipline, and being disciplined enough to do all that and still be a loving father, husband and friend, from him.”

-Dorsey agrees, “He never needed praise, just wanted to do what he could to help the team win.”
+Dorsey agreed, “He never needed praise, just wanted to do what he could to help the team win.”

-About three years ago, Sakuragi said he began thinking about a future in coaching and started working on a playbook.
+About three years ago, Henderson said he began thinking about a future in coaching and started working on a playbook.

 He had planned on playing one more year but an offer to become a technical adviser for the Aisin AW Wings Anjo of the Women’s Japan Basketball League gave him the final nudge to hang up his sneakers earlier than expected.
 A decision he said he is at “total peace” with.

-As far as regrets go, Sakuragi said he doesn’t have many.
+As far as regrets go, Henderson said he doesn’t have many.
 One particular on-court incident has stayed with him though.

-Sakuragi grew up in Bakersfield and led East High to the 1994 CIF State Division II Championship.
-For that season he averaged 27.3 points, 14 rebounds, five blocks and 6.3 assists per game, drawing comparisons to Bakersfield basketball legend Lonnie Shelton.
+Henderson grew up in Bakersfield and led East High to the 1994 CIF State Division II Championship, averaging 27.3 points, 14 rebounds, five blocks and 6.3 assists per game, drawing comparisons to Bakersfield basketball legend Lonnie Shelton.

 Looking to the future, Henderson said one day he hopes to return to Bakersfield as a coach.